New York City’s premier acupuncture house call service

 -

-On the one hand, each of these modalities can be seen as a complete system unto itself.
-For example, a skilled Japanese moxibustion therapist can use moxibustion to treat high blood pressure quite successfully.
-A skilled qi gong master could do the same.
-On the other hand, each modality also has its own affinity and superiority for treating particular conditions.
-For example, acupuncture has an unparalleled ability to remove pain, immediately in some cases, in the treatment of conditions such as sciatica.
+In fact, each of these modalities can be seen as a complete system unto itself.
+For example, a skilled moxibustion therapist can use moxibustion to treat high blood pressure.
+A skilled qi gong practitioner could do the same.
+Each modality also has its own affinity and superiority for treating particular conditions.
+For example, acupuncture has an unparalleled ability to reduce pain, immediately in some cases, in the treatment of conditions such as sciatica.

 -